kontent-ai/gatsby-packages/README.md

 The node names are prefixed with `kenticoCloud`.
 More specifically, content type nodes are prefixed with `kenticoCloudType` and content items and their language variants are prefixed with `kenticoCloudItem`.

 GraphQL nodes of content items contain the ordinary `system` and `elements` properties.
-However, the properties inside `elements` always have an internal structure that the aforementioned [JavaScript SDK](https://github.com/Enngage/kentico-cloud-js/blob/master/packages/delivery/lib/models/item/content-item.class.ts) produces with [some modifications](#js-sdk-vs-graphql-model-differences).
+However, the properties inside `elements` always have an internal structure that the aforementioned [JavaScript SDK](https://github.com/Enngage/kentico-cloud-js/blob/master/packages/delivery/lib/models/item/content-item.class.ts) produces with modifications described in following section.

-## JS SDK vs GraphQL model differences

-#### Content item <-> content type relationships
+### Content item <-> content type relationships

 This relationship is captured in the `contentItems` navigation property of all `kenticoCloudType` nodes.
 In the opposite direction, in all `kenticoCloudItem` nodes, it can be found in the `contentType` navigation property.